izziec/for-the-lulz/README.md

 ### donut.js
 Javascript source for both the ASCII and canvas rendering.

-donut*.c needs ANSI- or VT100-like emulation
+donut*.c needs ANSI- or VT100-like emulation.

 All donuts' credits to [@a1k0n ][1]

 [1]: